AIRLINE STATE PARK TRAIL; SOUTH;

 Heading West:

-From the Main Street parking lot head north up Main St to the cross-walk and head left across Main St up Barton Hill Rd.
+From the Main Street parking lot; Travel up Main St to the cross-walk and head left across Main St up Barton Hill Rd.
 Turn left through the Fire Dept parking lot to reach the rail trail.
 Informational board here, along with an exercise station.
-The trail heads Southwest into the woods past the old RR Station on your right.
+The Airline SP Trail heads Southwest, into the woods past the old RR Station on your right.
 Cross Forest St at 0.5 miles where you'll pass through a rock cut and along a high berm across Muddy Gutter Brook.
 The trail then parallels Route 16, crossing over Pine Brook before coming to Aldens Crossing after 1.8 miles.
 The trail pulls away from Route 16 traveling along a causeway through a marsh.
-As you exit the marsh look left to spot the old iron RR Track holders.
+As you exit the marsh look left to spot the old iron RR Rail Holders. + See; RR Rail Holders Below.
 You enter a tunnel underneath Route 66 after 2.3 miles

 Heading East:

-Continuing along the trail, which now travels along a ridgeline, the Salmon River parallels the trail far below.
+Continuing Northeast, along the trail, which now travels along a ridgeline, the Salmon River parallels the trail far below.
 When you cross a culvert under the trail at 4.9 miles, look right and you should have a good view of the river.
 You値l cross the River Road Bridge which was built in 1887.
 This 22 foot long brownstone arch bridge crosses over River Rd.
 A trail leads down to the road.
 Next, you come to a wooden bridge that crosses high above the Blackledge River at 5.3 miles.
-Before crossing the bridge, there is a dirt path on the left, next to the bridge railing and wood retaining wall, that heads down to the river.
-Take this path about halfway down where you will see a large rock on your left, just before another rock near where the path turns.
-Under the backside of this large rock, under some stones, is the Airline State Park Trail South Letterbox.
 After crossing the bridge the landscape levels out, traveling through forest and wetlands.
 Still plenty of berms and rock cuts however.
 Cross River Rd again at about 6.1 miles and pass by a nice marsh on the left full of lily pads.
 Cross a causeway through Day Meadow Brook.
 Travel past the Route 149 parking lot and across Route 179 at 6.5 miles.
 The Jeremy River parallels the trail down along your right.
 You come to the Route 2 parking lot in Colchester at 7 miles.
 Pass through and exit the commuter lot, heading right for a short jaunt along Route 149 (wide shoulder).
 After traveling underneath Route 2 the trail picks up again on your right and returns you to the rail trail.
 Come to the Old Hartford Road parking lot at 7.2 miles where you'll find another Map Board.
 At 8.1 miles you値l cross over an old iron RR bridge which traverses high over Jeremy River.
 A hop, skip and a jump brings you to a wooden bridge over the Judd Brook.
-At 9.2 miles look to your right to spot part of an old RR track holder.
+At 9.2 miles look to your right to spot part of an old RR Rail Holders. + See; RR Rail Holders Below.
 Cross Grayville Rd followed by Old Colchester Rd at 10 miles.
 Now you値l travel along a causeway through Raymond Brook Marsh.
 Full of lily pads, beaver huts and wildlife.
 Beautiful.
-Just before the [10 mile Marker] at 10.7 miles is where the Airline State Park Trail; Colchester Spur begins on the right.
+Just before the [10 Mile Marker] at 10.7 miles is where the Airline State Park Trail; Colchester Spur begins on the right.

-Note; Heading straight is the start of the paved Airline State Park Trail North which travels alongside the Willimantic River, passing by the CT EASTERN RAILROAD MUSEUM and bringing you out to the Bridge Street parking lot
+Note; Heading straight is the start of the paved Airline State Park Trail; North which travels East, alongside the Willimantic River, passing by the CT EASTERN RAILROAD MUSEUM and bringing you out to the Bridge Street parking lot in Willimantic.

 HH